Uchechukwu10/Bookshelf_API/backend/README.md

 ### DELETE /books/{book_id}

-  -General
+  - General
-      -Deletes a single book from the list of books in our database and returns a list of all the books left.
+      - Deletes a single book from the list of books in our database and returns a list of all the books left.
 It also returns a json containing a success message, the deleted book id and the number of books left in our database.
-      -The response will still be paginated and each page contains 8 books.
+      - The response will still be paginated and each page contains 8 books.

-  -Sample Request
+  - Sample Request
       Here is an example request:
       `curl -X DELETE http://localhost:5000/books/15`

   The above request will give the following response:

 ```
       {